 Whisk together the eggs, milk and a little salt and pepper.
 Carefully pour the mixture over the filling.
 Top with a little parmesan then bake for approx 30 minutes until set and lightly browned on top.

-Note: use this quiche Lorraine recipe for a tasty homemade crust (that’s part whole wheat).
+Note: I use and highly recommend this quiche Lorraine recipe for a tasty homemade crust (that's part whole wheat), but nutritional info calculated with a regular shortcrust pastry crust.

 This week, thirteen bloggers are sharing 46 recipes and tips to help you serve up deliciousness this Easter.
 Follow #EasterRecipes on social media to see what we’re serving up!